 - Pour the coconut milk in a pot over a medium heat and simmer until just before boiling – do not boil.

 - Remove the pot from the heat.

 - Add the chocolate to the milk and a pinch of salt

 - Stand for 3 minutes without stirring.

-- Stir gently until smooth after 2 minutes – you don’t want to overwork the ganache and the mix should lootk glossy and smooth.
+- Stir gently until smooth for about 2 minutes – you don’t want to overwork the ganache and the mix should look glossy and smooth.